We all hate having nightmares, and as a person who’s struggled with severe anxiety for years, I most definitely know where you’re coming from.

 Here’s how it works.
 Close your eyes and take five deep breaths, breathing in through the nose and out through the mouth.
 Feel your belly expand as it fills with air; and your muscles relax, as your breathing becomes deeper and deeper.

 Now, do a full body scan by focusing your attention on every part of your body, starting with your toes, your legs, your belly, and so on.
-When you reach the top of your head, make sure to relax your face muscles, and completely let go of control.
+When you reach the top of your head, make sure to relax your facial muscles and completely let go of control.

 By that time there’s a good chance you’ve already fallen asleep, but if you still haven’t, that’s okay.
 You don’t even have to go back to sleep right away.
 Here’s what NOT to do if you decide to get up: